-The rules where pretty straight forward.
+The rules were pretty straightforward.

 Be sure to select which category you want to submit it to: